 Base salary provides financial stability and security to our named executive officers through a fixed amount of cash for performing job responsibilities.
-Each of the named executive officers' 2020 annual base salary rates are listed in the table below which, for the incumbent named executive officers employed in 2019, reflected a 5% increase from 2019 base salaries to account for general market increases as recommended by Radford according to market data.
-In the case of Dr. Melemed's base salary, the Compensation Committee reviewed market data for comparable positions in our 2020 peer group prior to his hiring to aid in its determination that his base salary was reasonable.
+Each of the named executive officers' 2021 annual base salary rates are listed in the table below, which, for Mr. Andriole and Dr. Melemed, represented a 3.1% and 1.8%, respectively, increase over the 2020 base salaries to account for general market increases as recommended by Aon according to market data.
+Mr. Sherman's 2021 base salary was not increased over his 2020 base salary.

-Named Executive Officer 2020 Base Salary
+Named Executive Officer 2021 Base Salary

 Michael Sherman \$630,000

-Michael Andriole \$420,000
+Michael Andriole \$433,000

-Allen Melemed, M.D., M.B.A. \$435,000
+Allen Melemed, M.D., M.B.A. \$443,000